 I Can’t Open My Mouth All the Way — What Should I Do Next?

-Waking up with one side of your face drooping and numb can be very scary.
-It is important to go to the emergency room or your primary care physician to have a comprehensive physical examination focusing on neurological, ear and head &neck region.
-An MRI and/or CT scan may be necessary to help figure out the reason for the paralysis right away.
+Those who struggle to open their mouth or have less muscle control on one side of the face after they wake up should go to an emergency room or primary care physician.
+They can then receive a comprehensive physical examination focusing on the neurological, ear, and head and neck region.
+An MRI and/or CT scan may also be necessary to help figure out the reason for the paralysis right away.